tychonaut/csp-flow-vis/README.md

       to local installation folder, analogous to
       `./appControl/rsyncAppConfigToCluster.sh CosmoScoutVR`
       extend existing script functionality, then create small wrapper script
-- [ ] set up visual studio code accourding to CS doc
+- [x] set up visual studio  accourding to CS doc

 TODO: recreate minimalistic initial plugin functionality that worked locally on Simon's ubuntu laptop:
-- [ ] check data-read-in of csp-flow-vis: point to D:\app_data\global\CosmoScoutVR\plugin-data\csp-flow-vis\flow-data-simon
-      via flow_vis.json -> deserialize -> ...
+- [x] check data-read-in of csp-flow-vis: point to D:\app_data\global\CosmoScoutVR\plugin-data\csp-flow-vis\flow-data-simon via flow_vis.json -> deserialize -> ...
 - [x] check how to create plugin- local cmake and generate appropriate header and shared libs
-- [ ] remember/lookup how to use plugin in main app, how to configure stuff, where to put data used by plugin (csp-flow-vis is dervied from csp-simple-bodies --> config json will be similar, look at source code)
+- [x] remember/lookup how to use plugin in main app, how to configure stuff, where to put data used by plugin (csp-flow-vis is dervied from csp-simple-bodies --> config json will be similar, look at source code)
-- [ ] run local test of plugin
+- [x] run local test of plugin
-- [ ] develop mechanism (rsync or scp) to efficiently copy app asset/resource data from develop or master machine to cluster: experiment with rsync-deletion-flags, maybe eventually NAS (though windows remote shell policies may be a problem)
+- [x] develop mechanism (rsync or scp) to efficiently copy app asset/resource data from develop or master machine to cluster:
+- [ ] experiment with rsync-deletion-flags, maybe eventually NAS (though windows remote shell policies may be a problem)
-- [ ] adapt cluster config for csp-flow-vis plugin
+- [x] adapt cluster config for csp-flow-vis plugin
-- [ ] upload binaries and config to dome
+- [x] upload binaries and config to dome
-- [ ] test run in dome
+- [x] test run in dome
-- [ ] checkout implications of correction from
+- [x] checkout implications of correction from
       `gdaladdo step$STEP.tif 2 4 8` to
       `gdaladdo step_$STEP.tif 2 4 8`: expecting mipmaps, elping in webservers, but not for opengl, which has to build its own mip maps, right?

-TODO: implement the actual functionality from the rough framework
+TODO: implement the actual flow visualization functionality from the rough framework
-- [ ] determine specifi TODOs from insights gathered from above steps, then write this list
-- [ ] ...
+- [x] implement first hacky prototype
-- [ ] test run in dome
+- [x] test run in dome